Ultrasonic Extraction of Extra Virgin Olive Oil

 Ultrasonically-Assisted Malaxation and Extraction of Extra Virgin Olive Oil

-The malaxation, a basic step of the mechanical olive oil extraction process, can be significantly improved by sonication.
-The malaxation efficiency depends on the rheological characteristics of olive paste as well as the process parameters of malaxation, such as time and temperature.
+Malaxation and extraction, basic steps of the mechanical olive oil extraction process, can be significantly improved by sonication.
+Malaxation and extraction efficiency depends on the rheological characteristics of olive paste as well as the process parameters of malaxation, such as time and temperature.
 These factors influence the yield and quality of virgin olive oil heavily.